Up05/linkedin/about-me.md

 I used to use Unity when I was learning to code and I recently used C# for a mobile app, until I tried to run it on my phone.
 Otherwise, I like the extra freedom when compared to Java, and I especially, love the very recent `dotnet run`.
 But between Java, Go and C, I just haven't had a reason to use it.

+I am a Neovim user, so I'm relatively comfortable in lua, although, I haven't yet written any plugins, Roblox gamemodes, or unpaid workers for computer craft...

+I have also, recently, used R for some plotting over data.
+I enjoyed the language itself a whole lot, but, I never managed to draw anything on screen (I didn't use rstudio) and I also never got ggplot2 to draw anything onto an image, which sucks a lot.
+Apart from that, I love the array indexing, like: `my_table2d[[the_row]]` or `my_vector[myvector %not_in% c("a", "b", "c")]`, and the nice standard library: `responses <- read.csv("data.csv"); png("diagram.png", width=600, height=400, bg="white"); ...; dev.off()` and also, the surprisingly massive amount of mutable things...

 # Linux journey